 The Chromium security team aims to provide Chrome and Chrome OS users with the most secure platform to navigate the web, and just generally make the Internet a safer place to hang out.
-We work on solutions for the biggest user / ux security problems, drive secure architecture design and implementation projects for the Chromium platform, find and help fix security bugs, and act as a general security consulting / review group for the larger Chromium project.
+We work on solutions for the biggest user / ux security problems, drive secure architecture design and implementation projects for the Chromium platform, find and help fix security bugs, help developers to create more secure apps, and act as a general security consulting / review group for the larger Chromium project.

 To learn more:

 One of the quickest ways to get involved is finding and reporting security bugs.
 It will get prompt attention from a security sheriff, be kept private until we coordinate disclosure, and possibly qualify for a cash reward through our Vulnerability Rewards Program.
 We occasionally run security contests outside of our regular reward program (e.g. Pwnium2, Pwnium3) too.

 For any issues other than a specific bug, email us at firstname.lastname@example.org.
 For non-confidential discussions, please post to the technical discussion forums, including the public security-dev list for technical discussions.

 We encourage interested parties to work towards becoming a committer.
 There are many types of security related patch that we're excited to collaborate on: